What is the Best Cordless Circular Saw? (2023) — Reviews of the Best Battery-Powered Models

 7. Porter-Cable PCC660B Cordless Circular Saw

-The Porter-Cable PCC660B is our team’s best cordless saw for tight budgets.
+The Porter-Cable PCC660B is my best cordless saw for tight budgets.
 This saw’s asking price is really low compared to its quality.

 This cordless saw comes with a 20V battery that spins the 6-1/2-inch carbide tooth blade at 4000 RPM.
 The blade delivers a 2-1/8 cutting depth and bevel capacity of up to 50°, which means it can deliver all types of accurate cuts.